Maryland Highway Safety Office

 Safety Programs Section

-The Safety Programs is led by Tim Richards and is comprised of four Program Managers who specialize in Occupant Protection/Distracted Driving Prevention, Impaired Driving Prevention, Aggressive Driving Prevention/Motorcycle Safety, and Pedestrian/Bicyclist Safety.
+The Safety Programs section is led by Tim Richards and is comprised of four Program Managers who specialize in Occupant Protection/Distracted Driving Prevention, Impaired Driving Prevention, Aggressive Driving Prevention/Motorcycle Safety, and Pedestrian/Bicyclist Safety.
 This section also includes a Traffic Records Program Manager, who oversees the State Traffic Records Coordinating Committee (TRCC).